 |Model||Issue time of day||Run length / Issue frequency||Lead time to start|

 |GFS day ahead||7Z||1 day||1 day|

 |RAP intraday||0Z||6 hours||1 hour|

-Some evalulation applications may require users to provide their own benchmark forecasts.
-For example, Solar Forecasting 2, Topic Area 2 teams may choose to run an earlier version of WRF Solar and then upload its forecasts for existing or new evaluation sites.
-Users may then identify the forecast as a benchmark when creating a forecast evaluation report so that forecast skill metrics will be calculated with respect to the benchmark.
+Some evalulation applications may require users to provide their own reference forecasts.
+For example, some Solar Forecasting 2, Topic Area 2 teams will run an earlier version of WRF Solar and then upload its forecasts for existing or new evaluation sites.
+Or a forecast user may choose to use its existing forecast vendor as a reference.
+Users may then identify the forecast as a reference when creating a forecast evaluation report so that forecast skill metrics will be calculated with respect to the reference.